remvst/kik-node/README.md

 Here are other resources for using Kik node:

-- [stackoverflow.com][so] is a great place to get answers about Less.
+- [stackoverflow.com][stackoverflow-url] is a great place to get answers about building Kik chat bot.

 ## How To